What are quotes?

 When to use each type

-Create a Proposal when:
+Create a Quote when:

 - You can quote the work without visiting the property first